About Remote Huts

 of the Kokatahi valley from Boo Boo Hut to the Twins

-In 2010 Permolat provided a some funding and volunteer input for Eddie Newman and Julia Bradshaw's
+2010 Funding and volunteer input provided for Eddie Newman and Julia Bradshaw's

-upper Waitaha and County valley tracks again after they were damaged by severe storms in 2008.
+upper Waitaha and County valley tracks after they were damaged by severe storms.

 repair and restore the historic Kakapo Hut in the Karamea valley.